 Right click on the image.
 To download a compressed DjVu version of the records, choose Save Page As... to save only the current page or Save Document As... to save the complete set of well record images.
 When saving the document, be sure to select the Bundled option.
 To save the image as a bitmap for use in other image processing software, right click on the image and choose Export to File...

 How do I get the well record images for a whole bunch of wells or every well in Kentucky?

-KGS Staff can download images for well records to a CD-ROM or DVD and send it to you.
-Contact the Public Information Center to make a records request or to get more information.
+KGS Staff can download images for well records to a CD-ROM and send it to you.
+Contact KGS Publication Information Center or call (859)257-3896 to get more information about requesting a CD-ROM of image data.
 There is a fee for this service.

-For very large numbers of wells, contact the Public Information Center to request assistance you in obtaining and submiting a mass storage device (a "snap" server, USB drive, or other device).
+For large numbers of wells (more data than will fit on a couple of CD's) contact KGS Publication Information Center or call at (859)257-3896.
+She will assist you in obtaining a network attached mass storage device (a "snap" server or other device).
 KGS Staff can then download all the images to the storage device you provide.
 There is a fee for this service.

-KGS Staff cannot develop custom database or mapping applications for you to use to access the image data downloaded to any external storage device.
+KGS Staff cannot develop custom database or mapping applications for you to use to access the image data down loaded to the attached storage device.
 KGS developed the public online oil and gas well record system to provide these capabilities.
 If you purchase data on a server, you will also have to download or purchase the well identification (or header) data required to provide an index to the images, load the data into a database application, and set up the procedures to query and display requested information.
 KGS cannot configure the device for you so it will run on your local computer or network.See also: